-- 2.1 Specific provisions are introduced in the Act to implement the advance ruling system.
-Section 138B allows a person to request for an advance ruling from the Director General Inland Revenue Board Malaysia (DGIR) by using a prescribed form.
-Upon request, the DGIR is empowered to make an advance ruling on how the provisions of the Act would apply to the person and to the arrangement for which the advance ruling is sought. - 2.2 Paragraphs 154(1)(eb) and 154(1)(ec) empowers the Minister of Finance to provide for the scope and procedure in relation to the advance ruling and to prescribe the fees to be imposed in relation to the advance ruling. - 2.3 The Income Tax (Advance Ruling) Rules 2007 [AR Rules] which is effective from 1 January 2007 outlines the scope, procedure and fees imposed with respect to an advance ruling.
+- 2.1 Specific provisions are introduced in the ITA to implement the advance ruling system.
+Section 138B of the ITA allows a person to request for an advance ruling from the Director General of Inland Revenue (DGIR) by using a prescribed form.
+Upon request, the DGIR is empowered to make an advance ruling on how the provision of the ITA would apply to the person and to the arrangement for which the advance ruling is sought. - 2.2 Paragraphs 154(1)(eb) and 154(1)(ec) of the ITA empower the Minister of Finance to provide for the scope and procedure in relation to the advance ruling and to prescribe the fees to be imposed in relation to the advance ruling. - 2.3 The Income Tax (Advance Ruling) Rules 2008 [AR Rules] which is effective from 1 January 2007 outlines the scope, procedure and fees imposed with respect to an advance ruling.